 Keep batteries away from keys, coins and other metal objects that can cause them to short circuit or discharge.
 When removing your hearing aids, turn them off and open the battery compartment door to prevent excess moisture and battery drain.

-Rechargeable hearing aids are one of the top most requested features that hearing aid uses are asking for.
+Rechargeable hearing aids use lithium batteries, are one of the top most requested features that hearing aid users are asking for.
 They free users from having to deal with the tiresome task of changing the batteries, performing daily battery tests and always carrying around extra batteries.
 Rechargeable batteries are also environmentally friendly as they save users from throwing away nearly 100 hearing aid batteries per year.

 The benefits of rechargeable batteries plentiful: